dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 ### Dependency Injection Pattern ###

 The code above showcases the basic idea behind dependency injection in plain JavaScript.
-Now let\'s apply the to node.js and browserify.
+Now let\'s apply the to node.js and [browserify][browserify-js].
 Instead of using the require function at the top of the module to bring in libraries, let\'s export a single function that binds the dependencies into the current scope.

 {% prism javascript linenos %}
 module.exports = function(_, fs) {